The following directions assume you have a Kubernetes cluster already available. Visit kubernetes.io to learn how to deploy Kubernetes.

 You can grow the cluster at anytime, simply by setting the replica count to the desired cluster size.
 For example, to grow the above cluster to 9 nodes, you would issue the following command:

 rqlite-3-nodes.yaml and reapply the file.
 Note that you do not need to change the value of

 bootstrap-expect.
 If you do, you may trigger Kubernetes to restart the previously launched Pods during the scaling process.

 bootstrap-expect only needs to be set to the desired size of your cluster on the very first time you launch it.

 It is important that your rqlite cluster is healthy and fully functional before scaling up.
 It is also critical that DNS is working properly too.
 If this is not the case, some of the new nodes may become standalone single-node clusters, as they will be unavailable to connect to the Leader.

+- Remove one 1 node at a time, and explicitly remove the node that has been take offline.
+This will tell the remaining nodes that the cluster has been shrunk, which should also reduce the quorum requirements.
 Be careful that you don’t reduce the replica count such that there is no longer a quorum of nodes available.
-If you do this you will render your cluster unusable, and need to perform a manual recovery.
+If you do this, and deprovision the offline nodes permanently, you may render your cluster unusable, and need to perform a manual recovery.
 The manual recovery process is fully documented.

 -raft-cluster-remove-shutdown=truewhen launching your rqlite nodes.
 With this option enabled a node will self-remove itselt from the cluster before it shuts down (assuming a graceful stop).
 This is basically the same as the first option, but means you don’t have to manually remove the node.